ishahid007/distributed-architecture/README.md

 #  Software Architecture, A Microservices project in PHP Codeigniter

+## Important Note
+Please make sure to clone the .htaccess file as well atleast for the "admin" and "student" panel as otherwise, the routes won't work properly.
+If git isn't providing it, make sure to copy it directly via "admin/.htaccess" and "student/.htaccess" accordingly.
+(BIG Thanks).

 ## Introduction
 This project is a proof-of-concept of Microservice Architecture build using CodeIgniter 3 and Bootstrap 3 for Front-end.

 There are four main decoupled service in this projects: User service, Assignment service, Solution service and Result service.
-The services are usin a main database for the data sharing.
+All the services are using their separate database so they're not affected with the other one in any case.
+The data is shared between tables using REST API to their respective modules.

 All these dependency are already packed in one docker-compose.

+Apart from that, there 2 main modules (panel) that are admin and student that runs the complete web app.
+They are not using any database and rather are sending REST API calls to the above services in order to fetch the data and operate on that.

+- Admin
+- Student

 ## Prerequiste
 - Docker